x-square/analytics/24_02_advanced_data_analytics.md

 | Streaming media and entertainment | Provides access to live and recorded content on-demand, delivered via the internet to computers, smart devices, and mobile devices | <li> Analyzing and monitoring user interactions to better understand customer sentiment <li> Matching users with advertisers with real-time analytics <li> Guiding future content decisions <li> Personalizing marketing campaigns |
 | Telecommunications| Primarily involves operating and providing access to facilities for the transmission of voice, data, text, sound, and video | <li> Assisting the deployment, optimization, and predictive maintenance of telecommunications networks <li> Optimizing pricing models <li> Targeting advertisement and incentive campaigns, as well as detecting fraudulent activity <li> Analyzing customer data to customize subscriber plans |
 | Travel and tourism | Encompasses a variety of services from transportation, accommodations, attractions, booking, and much more | <li> Marketing to individuals based on their previous travel or searched destinations <li> Directing machine learning systems that can adjust a traveler's itinerary based on set factors including weather and availability <li> Generating recommendations based on personal preferences and location-based discounts <li> Managing reservations and processing transactions |

-: How data is used in different industries

 ### Data trends for the future